Sale of Old Master Paintings & Drawings and English & Continental Furniture & Decorative Arts on May 24-25, 2017

 Russian Works of Art

-A special section of the auction will be devoted to Doyle’s inaugural sale of Russian Works of Art.
+A special section of the auction was devoted to Doyle’s inaugural sale of Russian Works of Art.
 Read More

 The Estate of Aileen Mehle

-Doyle is honored to auction the Estate of Aileen Mehle, known to her fans worldwide as the society columnist Suzy.
-Her collection of Continental furniture, decorations, paintings, couture, costume jewelry, accessories, photographs, and memorabilia from her elegant ballroom apartment decorated by Mario Buatta will be offered as a special section of the May 24 sale.
-Her extraordinary collection of glamorous jewelry will be offered as a special section of the April 27 sale of Important Jewelry.
+Doyle was honored to auction the Estate of Aileen Mehle, known to her fans worldwide as the society columnist Suzy.
+Her collection of Continental furniture, decorations, paintings, couture, costume jewelry, accessories, photographs, and memorabilia from her elegant ballroom apartment decorated by Mario Buatta were offered as a special section of the May 24 sale.
 Read More